muktharamesh20/61040-portfolio/assignments/writingConcepts.md

 **actions**

-register (username: String, password: String, email: String): (user: User, token: String)
+register (username: String, password: String, email: String): (User, Token)
 - **requires:** the username does not exist
 - **effect:** create a new user with this username and password, with Confirmed equal to true and a token is generated.

-authenticate (username: String, password: String): (user: User)
+authenticate (username: String, password: String): User
 - **requires:** the username and password combination exists in the set of users
 - **effect:** none